frozen-lab/sphur/README.md

 This **Śloka** briefly translates to,

-**“From vibration, the universe is born.
-From the slumber of darkness, awakens the first light.”**
+**“From the vibration of Consciousness, the universe is born; and from the great sleep of darkness, awakens the first light.”**

-*It is an original Sanskrit composition, inspired by the concept of cosmic vibrations and the Big Bang.*
+<em>I have created this composition, inspired by the concept of cosmic expansion (The Big Bang)
+and the Spanda doctrine of Kashmir Shaivism</em>